wifisensing/PicoScenes-Manual/source/features_pricing.rst

 COTS NIC: QCA9300 and IWL5300
 +++++++++++++++++++++++++++++++

 PicoScenes supports the legendary QCA9300 and IWL5300 NICs and exclusively unlocks several low-level controls for QCA9300.
 See :ref:`picoscenes_paper` for more details.
+All features below are free of charge.

 .. csv-table::
     :header: "Feature", "Description","Free","Pro"